• Skip to primary navigation

 Admittedly, this step can be a little messy, so I recommend taking care of this ahead of time and then storing in an airtight container in the refrigerator for a day or two.
 And, hey, that makes entertaining even easier because you don’t have to worry about clean up.

-The lobster meat on a wooden cutting board after it's been shelled.
+The lobster meat on a brown wooden cutting board with pieces of the shell around it.

 For toasting, we simply place the buns in a 350-degree oven for three to five minutes.
 And just like that, we have toasted brioche buns that really make this lobster sandwich something special.